frconor-ebook/meditations/_posts/2025-03-06-the-anniversary-of-pope-franciss-election.md

 We pray for the Pope.
 We try and be united with him; try and help him in what he\'s doing; try and support him in every way and teach our children to do the same thing.

 Pope Francis quotes St. Ambrose in talking about the Communion bread.
-He says it\'s "not a prize for the perfect but a powerful medicine and nourishment for the weak" (cf. St. Ambrose, *De Sacramentis*).
+He says it\'s "not a prize for the perfect but a powerful medicine and nourishment for the weak" (*cf*.
+St. Ambrose, *De Sacramentis*).
 "Powerful medicine and nourishment for the weak."

 We all need our Communion.
 We need the Bread of Life.
 He says it\'s not a private prayer, but a beautiful spiritual exercise, a means of one\'s transformation.
 One\'s taking on the heart of Christ.